 The country also offers some of the most beautiful beaches like Nha Trang, Da Nang, and My Khe beach.
 Water activities like surfing, snorkeling, and jet-skiing are for the thrill-seekers out there.

 Vietnam offers some of the most delicious cuisines in the world.
 Since it is an agricultural country, you will find some of the best homegrown coffee in this country.
-For the coffee lovers, there is also a particular type of egg coffee famous in Vietnam called Giang Egg Coffee.
+There is also a particular type of egg coffee famous in Vietnam called Giang Egg Coffee for coffee lovers.

 For 20,000 dong, i.e., a dollar, you will get a bowl of Pho (a local soup).
 A plate of rice, with meat and some salad, will cost you less than $2.
 Iced coffee will cost less than a dollar.

 If you are on a tight budget, opting for finger-licking street food would be better.

 The local beer, Bia Hoi, will cost you less than half a dollar for a glass.
 You can get meals for $1 to $3, depending on the cuisines.
 It will cost you at least $10 per day for food.

 Accommodation in Vietnam is not that expensive.
 You will find great deals on hostels and hotel rooms, depending on the level of luxury you seek.